 If you eat matzo during the eight days of Passover (or just want a fun cooking project with kids) try making this easy homemade matzo recipe, it is so good, you may never go back to the store bought-stuff.

 This recipe can be made will regular all-purpose flour or whole wheat flour, both are wonderful.
 And while I prefer to use a pizza stone, you can use a baking sheet if you do not have one.
 Note, if you need the matzo to be kosher, once the water meets the flour you have 18 minutes to complete the cooking and baking process.
-If you’re looking for a Passover dessert, checkout my simple Passover cake recipe.
+If you’re looking for a Passover dessert, checkout my simple Passover cake recipe or my favorite flourless chocolate cake.

 - About 2 3/4 cups all-purpose (or whole wheat) flour